Honors Research Thesis Requirements

 The grade on your transcript for Chem 180 is determined by the Honors Examiner.
 Until the Honors Orals Exams are complete, each semester of credit for Chem 180 will be listed as "IP" (In Progress) on your transcript.

 Also note that enrollment in Chem 180 requires attendance at the departmental Colloquium Series (including preview sessions before each speaker's visit).
-Each Honors thesis student should also sign up i) to present preview session and ii) for a slot to discuss research with a colloquium speaker at least once during the academic year.
+Each Honors thesis student should also i) sign up to present a preview session and ii) discuss research with a colloquium speaker at least once during the academic year.

 Thursday April 2nd 2015, 4:15-5:30 PM in SCI 199: Honors Thesis Talks